wellecks/miniF2F/lean4/README.md

 ### Theorem names
 For some theorems, the theorem name in the Lean 3 version of miniF2F differs from name in the `informal` folder of miniF2F (for example, `induction_divisibility_3div2tooddn1` vs. `induction_divisibility_3div2tooddnp1`).
 We changed the names of these theorems to match the names in the `informal` folder of miniF2F.
 We use informal statements and proofs from this folder.

+### Header
+The json for each theorem contains a `header` field.
+The header field contains the minimal set of `import` statements and `open` statements needed to compile the entire validation and test set.